mdn/content/files/en-us/web/api/performance_api/long_animation_frame_timing/index.md

 However, the Long Task API has its limitations:

 - An animation frame could be composed of several tasks that fall below the 50ms threshold, yet still collectively block the main thread.
-The Long Animation Frames API gets around this by considering the animation frame as a whole.
+The Long Animation Frames API solves this by considering the animation frame as a whole.
 - The {{domxref("PerformanceLongTaskTiming")}} entry type exposes more limited information than the {{domxref("PerformanceLongAnimationFrameTiming")}} type — it can tell you the container where a long task happened, but not the script or function that caused it, for example.
 - The Long Tasks API provides an incomplete view, as it may exclude some important tasks.
 Some updates (rendering, for example) happen in separate tasks that ideally should be included together with the preceding execution that caused that update to accurately measure the "total work" for that interaction.